Permits Required for Langtang Trek

 Most of the Langtang region trekking lies inside the territory of Langtang National Park.
 Thus, you will require the Langtang National Park entry permit to enter the national park premises.

 Cost of Langtang National Park Entry permit per person

 - SAARC Countries: NPR 1500, totaling NRP 1695, approximately US $17

 - Other Countries: NPR 3,000, totaling NPR 3,000, approximately US $29

-Furthermore, the children below the age of 10 do not require any permits to trek in the Langtang region.
+Furthermore, children below ten do not require permits to trek in the Langtang region.

 Where to get Langtang National Park Entry Permit?

 Langtang National Park Permit is available in Nepal Tourism Board, Kathmandu.
 Or you can buy them at the entry point in Dhunche.

 The actual trailhead of the Langtang trek is Syabrubesi, a 7 to 8 hours drive from Kathmandu.
 But you may also take the alternative route to the Langtang region via the Gosaikunda-Helambu route.
 If you choose to trek through this route, you will require another entry permit to enter the Shivapuri National Park.